 - If you have content questions, please email email@example.com.

-- If you have technical questions (i.e. cannot install the software, or have problems reading the materials, or moving through the training lessons), please submit a HelpSpot request (SUBMIT a HelpSpot request), select “Technical Issues,” and choose the appropriate category.
+- If you have technical questions (i.e., cannot install the software, have problems reading the materials, or moving through the training lessons), please Submit a HelpSpot request, select “Technical Issues,” and choose the appropriate category.

 4.5.
 Do I need to keep track of my work time while training and scoring?

 Information and instructions about how your work time is tracked can be found in the ADP Account User Guide and Time Tracking and Timecard User Guide attached to the training assignment email you receive.
 In it you will find information on:

 - How to check your timecard for accuracy

 - How to report a time entry that is incorrect

 - How to edit personal information in ADP